auth0/go-auth0/README.md

 ### Request Options

-Fine-grained configuration can be provided on a request basis to enhance the request with specific query params, headers or to pass it a custom context.
+Fine-grained configuration can be provided on a per-request basis to enhance the request with specific query params, headers or to pass it a custom context.

 ```go